LaithDribaty/weather-app/README.md

 ```
 You should be having a node 9.0>

-Alternatively you can use nginx by adding the path to your project to nginx.confg file
+Alternatively, if you don't want to download packages.
+You can use nginx by adding the path to your project to nginx.confg file
 ```
 server {
         listen       3000;